DataDog/documentation/content/en/service_management/case_management/create_notifications_and_third_party_tickets.md

 Ongoing two-way syncing requires [webhook support](https://docs.datadoghq.com/integrations/jira/#configure-a-jira-webhook).

 **Note**: A case can only be synced with one external resource at a time, per project.
 To enable Jira syncing, ServiceNow automatic creation and syncing must be disabled.
-Limitations exist when enabling syncing for projects containing cases of certain types, such as change requests.
+At this time only cases using the core statuses of “Open”, “In Progress” and “Closed” will properly sync with Jira.

 ### ServiceNow